actiquest-dev/actiquest.github.io/getting-started/faq.md

 > motivate participation, and create a sustainable platform economy.*

 1. **In-App Purchases and Premium Features**
-	- Unlock Advanced AI Coaching: Users can use $ACTI tokens to access enhanced AI coaching features, such as advanced movement analysis, detailed progress reports, or custom training programs.
+	- *Unlock Advanced AI Coaching*.
+Users can use $ACTI tokens to access enhanced AI coaching features, such as advanced movement analysis, detailed progress reports, or custom training programs.
 These premium features help athletes receive more personalized and in-depth feedback.
-	- Exclusive Training Content: Some specialized training routines, technique-focused programs, or sport-specific drills may be accessible only with $ACTI tokens, allowing users to customize their fitness journey with unique resources.
+	- *Exclusive Training Content.* Some specialized training routines, technique-focused programs, or sport-specific drills may be accessible only with $ACTI tokens, allowing users to customize their fitness journey with unique resources.
 2. **Reward and Motivation System**
-	- Task Completion Rewards: Actiq uses $ACTI tokens to reward users for completing various tasks, such as engaging with the community, participating in challenges, or achieving fitness milestones.
+	- *Task Completion Rewards.* Actiq uses $ACTI tokens to reward users for completing various tasks, such as engaging with the community, participating in challenges, or achieving fitness milestones.
 This play-to-earn approach motivates users to stay active on the platform.
-	- Progress Milestones and Achievements: As users hit milestones or achieve personal goals, they can earn $ACTI tokens, reinforcing their commitment to training and creating a sense of accomplishment.
+	- *Progress Milestones and Achievements.* As users hit milestones or achieve personal goals, they can earn $ACTI tokens, reinforcing their commitment to training and creating a sense of accomplishment.
 3. **DAO Governance**
-	- Voting on Platform Decisions: $ACTI token holders can participate in governance by voting on important platform decisions, such as feature updates, new content, or the allocation of community funds.
+	- *Voting on Platform Decisions.* $ACTI token holders can participate in governance by voting on important platform decisions, such as feature updates, new content, or the allocation of community funds.
 This allows users to have a voice in Actiq’s development and ensures the platform remains user-centered.
-	- DAO Membership and Influence: Holding $ACTI tokens may grant users membership in Actiq’s decentralized autonomous organization (DAO), giving them influence over AI model adjustments, data governance, and new training programs.
+	- *DAO Membership and Influence.* Holding $ACTI tokens may grant users membership in Actiq’s decentralized autonomous organization (DAO), giving them influence over AI model adjustments, data governance, and new training programs.
 4. **Marketplace and Ecosystem Integrations**
-	- Purchases with Partners: Actiq may develop partnerships with fitness brands, wellness providers, or equipment manufacturers, allowing users to spend $ACTI tokens on products or services within an Actiq marketplace, offering real-world value.
+	- *Purchases with Partners.* Actiq may develop partnerships with fitness brands, wellness providers, or equipment manufacturers, allowing users to spend $ACTI tokens on products or services within an Actiq marketplace, offering real-world value.
-	- Incentives for Data Contributions: Users who contribute valuable training data, like movement recordings or form corrections, might earn $ACTI tokens as a reward, fueling the AI's ongoing improvement and keeping the data ecosystem vibrant.
+	- *Incentives for Data Contributions.* Users who contribute valuable training data, like movement recordings or form corrections, might earn $ACTI tokens as a reward, fueling the AI's ongoing improvement and keeping the data ecosystem vibrant.
 5. Token Staking
-	- Staking for Rewards: Users may have the option to stake their $ACTI tokens to earn additional rewards, which could include exclusive content, higher reward rates, or early access to new features.
+	- *Staking for Rewards.* Users may have the option to stake their $ACTI tokens to earn additional rewards, which could include exclusive content, higher reward rates, or early access to new features.
-	- Loyalty and Status Tiers: Staking or holding $ACTI tokens could unlock loyalty tiers that come with benefits like discounted in-app purchases, priority customer support, or invitations to beta-test new features.
+	- *Loyalty and Status Tiers.* Staking or holding $ACTI tokens could unlock loyalty tiers that come with benefits like discounted in-app purchases, priority customer support, or invitations to beta-test new features.

 ### [Who are Actiq competitors (top 3)](https://docs.actiq.xyz/#competitors)
 > *Here’s an overview of Actiq’s top three competitors in the AI-driven fitness and wellness space, what they’re building, and how Actiq’s
 > unique approach gives it a competitive edge:*

 1. **Freeletics**
 *What They’re Building:* Freeletics offers an AI-powered fitness app focused on high-intensity interval training (HIIT) and bodyweight exercises.
 They provide personalized workout plans, adaptive coaching, and video demonstrations.
 The app emphasizes building fitness with minimal equipment, making it accessible for users training at home or outdoors.

 *How They’re Doing It:* Freeletics uses an AI algorithm to tailor workout programs based on user feedback, performance, and goals.
 They leverage a large community for social motivation, sharing progress, and participating in challenges, which helps boost engagement and retention.